 Types of Financial Aid: Federal Work Study and Campus Employment

-Students with a Federal Work Study award are given priority in hiring for on-campus jobs.
-It is an employment program in which 75 percent of the student wage is supported by federal dollars for work on campus or for approved employment in specific off-campus agencies.
-This award is given as eligibility to work on campus.
+Federal Work Study is an employment program in which 75% of the student wage is supported by federal dollars for work on campus or for approved employment in specific off-campus agencies.
+This award is given as an eligibility to work on campus.
+A student’s Federal Work Study award may be limited by the student’s availability and willingness to work, his/her skills, and the availability of jobs on campus.
+The current wage rate is $9.25 per hour.

 Types of Financial Aid: Loans